denoland/deno/std/manual.md

 had been passed on the command line.
 Deno will also cache any of these resources.
-The `options` argument is a set of options of type `Deno.CompilerOptions`, which is a subset of the TypeScript compiler options which can be supported by Deno.
+The `options` argument is a set of options of type `Deno.CompilerOptions`, which is a subset of the TypeScript compiler options containing the ones supported by Deno.

-The method resolves with a tuple where the first argument is any diagnostics (syntax or type errors) related to the code, and a map of the code, where the key would be the output filename and the value would be the content.
+The method resolves with a tuple.
+The first argument contains any diagnostics (syntax or type errors) related to the code.
+The second argument is a map where the keys are the output filenames and the values are the content.

 An example of providing sources: